 Alternator Rectifier Bridge

-A rectifier bridge can contain 3, 6, or sometimes 8 diodes depending on its design.
-Diodes are like one way check valves that allow current to flow in only one direction.
-A positive biased diode allows only positive voltage to pass through and a negative bias diode allows only negative.
+A rectifier bridge can contain 3, 6, or sometimes 8 diodes, depending on its design.
+Diodes are like one-way check valves that allow current to flow in only one direction.
+A positive-biased diode allows only positive voltage to pass through, and a negative-biased diode allows only negative.
 The bridge's job is to convert AC voltage to DC voltage.
 This process is known as rectification.
-It allows the positive voltage to pass onto the Bat+ terminal and onto the battery, while allowing negative voltage to pass to the ground.
+It allows the positive voltage to pass onto the Bat+ terminal and the battery while allowing the negative voltage to pass to the ground.
 Most alternators have 3 or 6 diodes.
-If one of these fail, it will reduce alternator output by approximately 1/3.
+If one of these fails, it will reduce alternator output by approximately 1/3.

 The bridge is located in and fastened to the alternator case.

 Test a rectifier bridge or a diode trio with an ohmmeter.
 A diode should allow voltage to pass in only one direction.
-To test a forward-biased diode, place the positive probe onto the diode and the negative to ground.
+Place the positive probe onto the diode and the negative to ground to test a forward-biased diode.
 The meter should read continuity.
 When the probes are reversed, the meter should read infinity.
 The opposite is true for a reverse-biased diode.

 Rectifiers receive voltage from the stator, typically in one of two configurations.
 The stator in the diagram is configured in a Wye design.
 It has three leads; each connects to and passes voltage to a diode on the rectifier.
 It also has a ground lead.
-Delta configurations only have three leads and run in parallel instead of series like the Wye configuration does.
+Delta configurations only have three leads and run in parallel instead of in series, like the Wye configuration.